leo-editor/leo-editor/leo/doc/demo.md

 #Acknowledgements

-Edward K. Ream started this plugin on January 29, 2017, based on Leo's screencast plugin.
+Edward K. Ream started this plugin on January 29, 2017, using Leo's screencast plugin as a starting point.

 The [demo-it](https://github.com/howardabrams/demo-it/blob/master/demo-it.org) inspired this plugin.
 Or perhaps the screencast plugin. inspired demo-it.